Code-Institute-Submissions/conundrum/README.md

 - While searching through the slack forum, other students were wrting about sessions and user sessions.
 I looked more into this and found that sessions would keep a count.
 - https://stackoverflow.com/questions/42671298/python-counter-add-and-subtract
 - https://www.youtube.com/watch?v=T1ZVyY1LWOg

+##### Student testing
+- I allowed friends, family and other code institute students to test my project.
+I only constructive criticism I recieved was from fellow students about the style of scoring.
+Originally I had each correct answer being worth 10 points, incorrect answers were worth -1 point and a skip was worth -5 points.
+This scoring system allowed the user to achieved an overall negative score which didn't seen right by others.
+Instead of losing points on skips and incorrect answers, the scoring changed so that if the answer was correctly guessed, the question would be worth 10 points and 2 points were deducted for each incorrect answer.
+So if the user guessed incorrectly 5 times or skipped they would be redirected to the next question and lose no points.

 ##### UnicodeDecodeError
 - After copying and pasting riddles in the quetions.txt file, I kept on receiving an error on the second question.
 This was due to a foreign apostrophe character,